-Fourth of July is in two days, and even if you aren’t from the USofA, then you know what it is, because we like to make a big deal out of things.
+Fourth of July is this Friday, and even if you aren’t from the USofA, you still know what it is, because we like to make a big deal out of things.
 Especially our birthday!

 I have always been a patriotic kid, largely in part of me being born on one Air Force Base, and then moving to a different one every two (or so) years.
-Being raised in the military culture, I don’t feel I was brainwashed, but instead I was able to see a lot of different parts of America, and even some of Asia as a child, and it helped form a lot of what it means for me to be an American.
+Being raised in the military culture, I was able to see a lot of different parts of America, and even some of Asia as a child, and it helped form a lot of what it means for me to be an American.

 On this site, I like to focus a lot on the “superheroes, sci-fi, and swords” as I like to call it, but that doesn’t mean we can’t also look at the heroes in this country and everything they do and sacrifice, just like those we see on the screen.
 So I’m gonna do a little bit of both.

 The obvious mention, is of course Steve Rogers.
 Someone who wanted so desperately to serve his country during World War II, that he went through a serious medical experiment, that turned his body into the perfect soldier.
 But it’s not his body that makes him the perfect soldier, that’s just the vehicle that he uses.
 Steve has always focused on a couple core ideals, one of which is “Land of the Free, Home of the Brave.”
 We see this a lot in the movie The Winter Soldier.
 I could go on and on about Cap, but instead, here is an article titled “Why Captain America Is My Role Model.”